5 Feng Shui Rules That Should Never Be Broken - The Focal Point Skip to main content

 keep the work space separate in the home

-4. Use the Bagua Map properly
+4. Use the Bagua Map Properly

 If you plan on using feng shui in your client’s home, familiarizing yourself with the Bagua map is absolutely vital.